nilor-corp/zenerator/README.md

 You will need to run ComfyUI and Zenerator in seperate instances of Powershell.

 ### Run ComfyUI
-In the first instance of Powershell, from the `.\nilor-corp\` dir:
+In the first instance of Powershell, from the `.\nilor-corp\` directory:
 ```
 .\venv\scripts\activate
 comfy launch
 ```

 **Note:** If you run into "import torch" error when trying to launch comfy for the first time, [see potential fix here](https://github.com/Comfy-Org/comfy-cli/issues/150)

 ### Run Zenerator
-In the second instance of Powershell, from the `.\nilor-corp\` dir:
+In the second instance of Powershell, from the `.\nilor-corp\` directory:
 ```
 .\venv\scripts\activate
 cd zenerator